Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Labeling and Organizing Data.md

 outside of TraceBase.

-Data and any other information related to your experiments can be organized into one folder labeled for each study “study001_my first infusion”, “study001b_fixing my first infusion”.
+Data and any other information related to your experiments can be organized into one folder labeled for each study "study001_my first infusion", "study001b_fixing my first infusion".
 Put everything related to the experiment in this folder, for example:

 - mouse information sheets